Off grid living in Prince Edward Island ( Million Acre Farm )

 Living off the grid in Prince Edward Island is completely different from any other province in the country, in fact, it resembles a lot to a state like Kentucky.
 This province is considered a rural province, this is mostly due to the high population density in such a small province.
 Currently, the population of Prince Edward Island is around 157k people, and this province doesn’t have any cities with over 100k residents.

 The biggest cities in Prince Edward Island are Charlottetown with a 36k population, followed by Summerside with 15k, Stratford 10k, Cornwall 5.5k, and Three Rivers with 4.5k residents.
 Around 100 years ago this island was a very popular luxury retreat for wealthy people from around the world.
-The UK government gave free lands to wealthy people in the form of a lottery, a lot of the winners moved to this province and this has lead to a significant increase in the local economy and population.
+The UK government gave free lands to wealthy people in the form of a lottery, a lot of the winners moved to this province and this has led to a significant increase in the local economy and population.

 The entire province has a rural feel to it, and from an off grid living perspective, this island has everything you need, although the cost of living might be a little bit higher than in the neighboring provinces.
 If you want to compare this province to its southern neighbor then check out my recent article Off grid living in Nova Scotia ( The Sea Bound Coast ).

-Prince Edward Island climate
+Off Grid Living In Prince Edward Island

-Prince Edward Island has a maritime climate, summers are mild and the winters are usually below freezing and cold.
+Prince Edward Island has a maritime climate, summers are mild and the winters are usually below-freezing and cold.
 The average summer temperatures are around 67 °F ( 19 °C ) and the average winter temperatures are around 19 °F ( -7 °C ).
 The maritime climate tends to be fairly humid, which means frequent rains during the summer and frequent snow during the wintertime.
 In addition to this, the high humidity is also prone to forming black ice on the roads.
 If you want to compare this province to a state then check out my recent article Off grid living in New Mexico ( Land of Enchantment ).

 Prince Edward Island has a favorable climate for growing several crops like potatoes, corn, barley, oats, soybeans, blueberries, cranberries, strawberries, haskap, apples, and different types of vegetables.
 The most commonly grown livestock are poultry, hogs, cattle for beef, and dairy products.
 You will notice some areas with greenhouses but for the most commonly grown crops, you don’t need to set up a greenhouse.
 If you want to take a look at PEI’s western neighbor then check out my recent article Off grid living in New Brunswick ( The Picture Province ).

-Prince Edward Island has plenty of freshwater, the average yearly rainfall is around 35″ ( 890 mm ) and the average yearly snowfall is around 114″ ( 290 cm).
+Prince Edward Island has plenty of freshwaters, the average yearly rainfall is around 35″ ( 890 mm ) and the average yearly snowfall is around 114″ ( 290 cm).
 Even though this province is the smallest one in the country, it still has several rivers and lakes.

 Most of the wildlife in Prince Edward Island are birds, which often nest every year on this island for thousands of years.
-The most common animals on the island are beavers, snow hares, foxes, raccoons, coyotes, minks, Canada goose, ducks, and the occasional wild hogs.
+The most common animals on the island are beavers, snow hares, foxes, raccoons, coyotes, minks, Canadian geese, ducks, and the occasional wild hogs.
 There are a lot of different types of both freshwater and saltwater fish like brook trout, rainbow trout, brown trout, Atlantic salmon, striped bass, Atlantic cod, and bluefin tuna.
 You will need a fishing license both for freshwater and saltwater fishing https://www.pc.gc.ca/en/pn-np/pe/pei-ipe/activ/peche-fishing.

 • Solar power: You will see a lot of homesteads and communities using solar panels to power their homes.
 This province has several solar incentive programs like the EfficiencyPEI, the Home Insulation Rebates, and the EfficiencyPEI Home Energy Low-Income Program.
 Basically, you can also insulate your home and set up a solar power system by only applying to one of the incentive programs.
 In addition to this, you can also apply for the Solar Cash Incentive program, which you can apply on top of a rebate.